tripleplusone/sorting-hat/README.md

 Feel free to use this code for your own projects.
 If you do something cool with it, [shoot me an email](<mailto:bryan.berend@gmail.com>).

-Note, 01/28/2018: The code to classify and search for words is really messy and inefficient :-/.
+**Note, 01/28/2018:** The code to classify and search for words is really messy and inefficient :-/.
 Should've used regex.

+**Note, 03/16/2018:** Apparently the Fandom API no longer exists, so this analysis is not reproducible.